abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex4.md

 ## Summary

-In this exercise, you created a Logical Network for Azure Local VM, downloaded and added the VM image to Azure Local Storage, and created a Virtual Machine on Azure Local.
+In this exercise, you created the complete environment for running a VM in Azure Local.
+You created a logical network, added a Windows 10 Enterprise VM image from the Azure Marketplace, and deployed a fully configured virtual machine.
+This demonstrated the end-to-end process of preparing, networking, and provisioning compute resources in Azure Local.

 ### You have successfully completed the lab.
 Click on Next >> to proceed with the next exercise.